 2) Dartmouth Supplemental Essays – Required Essay #2

-This is a fun opportunity to share something genuinely unique about yourself that may not shine through anywhere else on the application.
-The key to answering this one is to pick a few key aspects of your personality/background that truly reveals something deep and meaningful about you.
-As you brainstorm this one, consider the following avenues:
+This is a fun opportunity to share something genuinely unique about yourself.
+As such, pick one (or several) key aspects of your personality/background that reveal something deep and meaningful about you.
+As you brainstorm, consider the following avenues:

 • What moves your spirit?
 Discuss any art, movies, music, and books that you find deeply moving and personally important.